rust-stuco/lectures/week4/slides.md

 # Updating a Hash Map

-`HashMap` only contains one key/value pair at a time, so you can overwrite old pairs.
+Hash maps only contain one value for each distinct key, so to update we can just insert twice.

 ```rust
 let mut scores = HashMap::new();